 Federal law requires deferred compensation assets to be held in trust for the exclusive benefit of the participants.
 Accordingly, the District is in compliance with this legislation.
 Therefore, these assets are not the legal property of the District, and are not subject to claims of the District's general creditors.
-Market value of all plan assets held in trust by ICMA-RC at June 30, 2015 was \$432,989.
+At June 30, 2016 and 2015, the market value of all plan assets held in trust by ICMA-RC was \$440,908 and \$432,989, respectively.